a104437ana/a104437ana.github.io/README.md

 ## Things I Plan to Do (If I have time)
 - [ ] Improve the projects section
-- [ ] Add a more professional photo with a blue background
 - [ ] See the exact dates of some events mentioned on the website
 - [ ] Improve the skills section (maybe highlight languages)
 - [ ] Polish parts of the text